Why Political Science?

-Front row: Professors David Siemers, Druscilla Scribner, Tracy Slagter, Academic Department Associate Angelee Hammond.
-Top Row: Professors Michael Jasinski, Jerry Thomas, Jim Simmons, and James Krueger.
+Front Left to Right: Professors Jim Simmons, Druscilla Scribner, Tracy Slagter, Academic Department Associate Angelee Hammond, Professors David Siemers, Michael Jasinski; Back Row Left to Right: Jason Kalmbach, Jerry Thomas, Gregory Gunderson, and James Krueger

 The primary mission of the political science department at UW Oshkosh is to provide students with theoretical, historical, and contemporary background of government and politics, as well as knowledge of the various political systems of the world.